 - Try your Pivot Table again.

 In my case, I still got the error.

-The next fix took a bit longer and did require I have all my columns visible.
-It seems this spreadsheet had a number of columns, that had headers, but no values in any of the cells.
-Yeah, that’s why I hid them.
+The next fix took a bit longer and did require that I have all columns visible.
+This spreadsheet had some columns with headers but no values in any of the cells.
+Yes, that’s why I hid them.

 In my case, I thought it would be easier to make a copy of my spreadsheet and then delete these columns.
 This way, I still had the original file.

-When I created my Pivot Table on the smaller working file, it worked.
+It worked when I created my Pivot Table on the smaller working file.